• [email protected]

 Get in on Bird Blitz fun!
 Pledge your support today.

 74 participants have registered for ACRES’ first ever Bird Blitz!
 Pledge your support online HERE.
 74 Bird Blitzers!
-That’s many teams, families, duos and individuals who will be counting birds all day long on Saturday, June 3, on ACRES preserves throughout our 32-county service area.
-(You can read more about Bird Blitz here) Many registered Bird ...
+That’s many teams, families, duos and individuals who will be counting birds all ...

 • 05/24/2017